Soggade Chinni Nayana: Plot

 After Rudraraju's son dies when he is bitten by a divine snake, a tantrik warns that only Bangarraju's descendants can open the lock; others would be killed by the snake.
 The tantrik captures Bangarraju's soul and gives a few threads to Sampath, Rudraraju's grandson, telling him to tie them to the hands of every member of Bangarraju's family to keep his soul from communicating with them.
 After Sampath and the others leave, the snake kills the tantrik and saves Bangarraju's soul.

 Bangarraju reaches the temple, where Satyabhama can neither see nor hear him and he cannot possess Ramu.
 Rudraraju and Sampath attack Ramu and Seetha after the jewellery is removed from the treasury.
 Rudraraju tells his henchmen to put the couple in a car with the jewellery, which will make the villagers think that they are the thieves.
 The thread to Ramu's hand comes loose, and Bangarraju possesses him.
 Bangarraju fights them and retrieves the jewellery before leaving Ramu, who operates on an injured Seetha in a nearby hospital.
 Satyabhama removes the thread and can see Bangarraju.
-Ramu and Seetha reconcile, and Yama orders Bangarraju to come back in accordance with Shiva's instructions.
-When Satyabhama begs Bangarraju to stay, Yama gives him a chance to wipe away her tears.
-He asks her to keep smiling and live happily for his sake, and returns to Naraka.
+Ramu and Seetha reconcile, and Yamraj orders Bangarraju to come back in accordance with Lord Shiva's instructions.
+When Satyabhama begs Bangarraju to stay, Yamraj gives him a chance to wipe away her tears.
+He asks her to keep smiling and live happily for his sake, and returns to Yamlok.